bukolaomole415-blip/python-snake-game/README.md

 ### 📊 Live Scoreboard
 - Score updates instantly
 - Resets when game restarts
 - High contrast for visibility

+### 💾 High Score Persistence
+- The game tracks and saves the highest score achieved
+- High score data is stored locally in a `data.txt` file
+- The high score persists between game sessions

 ---